jelmersnoeck/env/README.md

 It also introduces a fallback system in case the environmen variable is not set or is not valid for the requested type.

+## Supported methods

+Have a look at the available methods in the [documentation](https://godoc.org/github.com/jelmersnoeck/env).

 ## Notifiers

 Notifiers can be used to take action when something goes wrong.
 This could be